arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Tell me about the Hollywood Principle.
 * About the Law of Demeter (the Principle of Least Knowledge): write a code violating it, then fix it.
 * Which are the limits and pitfalls of Active-Record?
+* What is the intent of the Null Object Pattern?

 ####[[↑]](#toc) <a name='languages'>Questions about Languages:</a>